palzino/Waste-Management-WSN/README.md

 # [Design and Simulation of a Next-Generation Wireless Sensor Network for Waste Management in Smart Cities](url)

-Palvir Singh Gill, Jack Devey, Moad Idrissi
+Palvir Singh Gill, Jack Devey, Moad Idrissi **!!!ADD MORE AUTHORS!!!**

 ## Contiki Source Code
 - The Contiki source code for the root node can be found in `control.c`